 A Canadian actress who pivoted from modeling to embodying tough, dedicated law enforcement roles on television for over a decade.

-Missy Peregrym’s path to acting was unconventional, beginning with a successful stint as a fashion model in her teens.
-She traded the stillness of photoshoots for the dynamic physicality of acting, landing a breakout role as rebellious gymnast Haley Graham in the film 'Stick It,' where her own athletic background shone.
-This set the stage for her defining television work.
-As Officer Andy McNally on 'Rookie Blue,' she anchored the series for six seasons, portraying the grit and vulnerability of a rookie cop with compelling authenticity.
-She then stepped into an even larger arena as FBI Special Agent Maggie Bell on the hit series 'FBI,' a role that demanded both emotional depth and procedural rigor, cementing her status as a lead actor capable of carrying a major network drama.
-Her career is a study in focused reinvention, building a lasting presence by specializing in characters of strength and duty.
+Missy Peregrym traded fashion modeling for acting, landing a breakout role as rebellious gymnast Haley Graham in 'Stick It,' where her athletic background shone.
+As Officer Andy McNally on 'Rookie Blue' she anchored the series for six seasons, portraying a rookie cop's grit and vulnerability.
+She then stepped into a larger arena as FBI Special Agent Maggie Bell on 'FBI,' a role demanding emotional depth and procedural rigor.
+Her career is a study in focused reinvention, specializing in characters of strength and duty.

 1981–1996